mheerspink75/Git_Repos/README.md

 ###Development Phase:

 **2.**  GitHub Repository, *["Git_Repos"](https://mheerspink75.github.io/Pages/Mobile_Link_v1.html)*, recreates the basic design and functionality of the *[Google Sites Reference Pages](https://sites.google.com/view/reference-page/home)*.  *["Git_Repos"](https://mheerspink75.github.io/Pages/Mobile_Link_v1.html)* HTML5 and CSS3 is written with Microsoft Visual Studio Code.
 I focused here on the simplicity of the user interface design to accommodate mobile screens and serve as a centralized point for linking pages and launching apps.
-The mobile view of the version 1 design can be found hosted on  *[Google Sites Mobile Links Reference Page](https://sites.google.com/view/reference-page/mobile-links)*  The reengineered copy can be found here - *[Mobile Link v1](https://mheerspink75.github.io/Pages/Mobile_Link_v1.html)* Hosted on GitHub.
+The mobile view of the version 1 design can be found hosted on  *[Google Sites Mobile Links Reference Page](https://sites.google.com/view/reference-page/mobile-links)*  The reengineered copy can be found here - *[Mobile Link v1](https://mheerspink75.github.io/Pages/Mobile_Link_v1.html)* hosted on GitHub.

 ![Screenshot v1](/images/Screenshot_v1.png)